 EPA first set standards for SO2 in 1971.
 EPA set a 24-hour primary standard at 140 ppb and an annual average standard at 30 ppb (to protect health).
 EPA also set a 3-hour average secondary standard at 500 ppb (to protect the public welfare).
 In 1996, EPA reviewed the SO2 NAAQS and chose not to revise the standards.
 In 2010, EPA revised the primary SO2 NAAQS by establishing a new 1-hour standard at a level of 75 ppb.
 EPA revoked the two existing primary standards because they would not provide additional public health protection.

 Concentrations of SO2 emitted into the atmosphere decreases during transport through three mechanisms: deposition, chemical transformation, and dispersion.
-Interstate transport of SO2 is not a concern for Oregon.
+Interstate transport of SO2 is not a concern for Oregon due to the distances involved for large stationary sources and large concentrations of area source emissions in western Oregon.

-Lead (Pb): As noted in the EPA’s October 14, 2011 Pb infrastructure guidance, the physical properties of Pb prevent Pb emissions from experiencing the same travel or formation phenomena as fine particulate matter or ozone.
+Lead: As noted in the EPA’s October 14, 2011 Pb infrastructure guidance, the physical properties of Pb prevent emissions from experiencing the same travel or formation phenomena as fine particulate matter or ozone.
 More specifically, there is a sharp decrease in Pb concentrations, at least in the coarse fraction, as the distance from a Pb source increases.
 Accordingly, while it may be possible for a source in a state to emit Pb in a location and in quantities that may contribute significantly to nonattainment in, or interfere with maintenance by, any other state, EPA anticipates that this would be a rare situation (e.g., where large sources are in close proximity to state boundaries).
 EPA’s experience with initial Pb designations suggests that sources that emit less than 0.5 tons per year or that are located more than two miles from a state border generally appear unlikely to contribute significantly to nonattainment in another state.
-All sources of Pb emissions in the Oregon are below 0.5 tons per year and are located greater than two miles from the state border.
+All sources of Pb emissions in Oregon are below 0.5 tons per year and are located greater than two miles from the state border.
 Therefore, it is unlikely that sources in Oregon will significantly contribute to nonattainment or interfere with maintenance of the 2008 Pb NAAQS in any other state.

-Fine Particulate Matter (PM 2.5): DEQ’s consultation with air agencies in adjacent states suggests that high PM 2.5 levels in their respective communities are driven largely by local pollution sources during air stagnation events.
+Fine Particulate Matter: DEQ’s consultation with air agencies in adjacent states suggests that high PM 2.5 levels in their respective communities are driven largely by local pollution sources during air stagnation events.
 Local air stagnation events would generally preclude interstate air pollution transport as a significant contributor to high PM2.5 levels jeopardizing NAAQS compliance.